bellebethcooper/conference-diversity/README.md

-# conference-diversity
+# Conference diversity
-Ideas, techniques, and tools for conference speakers and organisers
+Ideas, techniques, and tools for conference speakers and organisers to create diverse, inclusive events

 ## Purpose